prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ![PlanNode](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/aa065f91-1472-4869-8c53-7a39cf43f77c)

-In JoinPushdown optimiser, we need to travers the JoinNode on left depth first manner.
+In JoinPushdown optimiser, we need to traverse the JoinNode on left depth first manner.
 During traversal, if the left and right tables are from same connector and its join conditions are  from the same connector then it satisfies the  “join pushdown condition” and needs to create a ‘single table scan’ (join query builder) and replace JoinNode with ‘single table scan’ if the global pushdown flag is enabled.
 Then need to check with its parent JoinNode right table to match above “join pushdown condition”.
 If that also matches the connector and join condition then that table also add to previously created ‘single table scan’ and replace the JoinNode.

 #### The JoinPushdown condition